mc1arke/sonarqube-community-branch-plugin/README.md

 # Features
 The plugin is intended to support the [features and parameters specified in the SonarQube documentation](https://docs.sonarqube.org/latest/branches/overview/), with the following caveats
-* __Pull Requests:__ Analysis of Pull Requests is fully supported, but the decoration of pull requests is only currently available for Github and Bitbucket Server, and only as an experimental feature
+* __Pull Requests:__ Analysis of Pull Requests is fully supported, but the decoration of pull requests is only currently available for Github, and only as an experimental feature

 ## Bitbucket Server
 To enable setting of several properties in SonarQube on project level is required.